 Global e-Commerce has been growing exponentially since last 2 decades.
-According to the Information Economy Report (2017), global e-Commerce sales amounted to \$25.3 trillion in 2015 in which B2B claimed larger share of \$22.4 trillion and B2C smaller share \$2.9 trillion in 2015.
+According to the Information Economy Report (2017), global e-Commerce sales amounted to \$25.3 trillion in 2015 in which B2B claimed larger share of \$22.4 trillion and B2C smaller share of \$2.9 trillion.
 Global growth rate of B2C in 2015 was 20% whereas in Asia-Pacific it was 28%.
 Overall share of e-Commerce in global GDP was 3.1% in 2015, whereas in Asia-Pacific it was 4.5% of GDP, followed by North America at 3.1% and Europe at 2.6%.
-In 2017, Asia-Pacific was the fastest growing region in the global e-Commerce marketplace and accounts for the largest share of the world's B2C market, i.e. over \$1 trillion out of the global market of \$2.3 trillion, followed by North America with \$644 billion.
+In 2017, Asia-Pacific was the fastest growing region in the global e-Commerce marketplace and accounted for the largest share of the world's B2C market, i.e. over \$1 trillion out of the global market of \$2.3 trillion, followed by North America with \$644 billion.

 UNCTAD's latest figures reveal that global e-Commerce sales grew 13% in 2017 and reached an estimated \$29 trillion.
 The number of online shoppers grew by 12% and reached 1.3 billion.
 While most of the online buyers preferred their local markets, yet cross-border buying increased from 15% in 2015 to 21% in 2017.
 According to UNCTAD this growth was mainly driven by online buyers in the United States.
-B2B sales accounted for 88% of all online sales, but B2C had a better growth rate of 22% to reach 3.9 trillion in 2017.

-e-Commerce in Pakistan has strong potential to expand and to help accelerate national economic growth.
-Following intensive investment in ICT infrastructure since the late-1990s, Pakistan in the past two decades has developed a strong ICT sector by liberalizing the telecommunications sector, creating an environment conducive to an expansion of its information technology (IT)-enabled services industry, and cultivating an information society with wider diffusion of ICTs and the Internet.
-Pakistan, which has about 60% of its 200 million populations in the 15 to 29 age group, represents an enormous human and knowledge capital.
+B2B sales accounted for 88% of all online sales, but B2C had a better growth rate of 22% to reach 3.9 trillion in 2017.3 e-Commerce in Pakistan has strong potential to expand and to help accelerate national economic growth.
+Following intensive investment in ICT infrastructure since the late-1990s, Pakistan in the past two decades has developed a strong ICT sector by liberalizing the telecommunication sector, creating an environment conducive to an expansion of its information technology (IT)-enabled services industry, and cultivating an information society with wider diffusion of ICTs and the internet.
+Pakistan, which has about 60% of its more than 200 million population in the 15 to 29 age group, represents an enormous human and knowledge capital.
 Pakistan has more than 5000 IT companies & call centers and the number is growing every year.
-Pakistan has more than 300,000 English-speaking IT professionals with expertise in current and emerging IT products and technologies, 13
+Pakistan has more than 300,000 English-speaking IT professionals with expertise in current and emerging IT products and technologies and 13 software technology parks.
+More than 20,000 IT graduates and engineers are being produced each year coupled with a rising startup culture.

-&lt;sup>1Information Economy Report 2017: Digitization, Trade and Development, United Nations Conference on Trade and Development, p.
+1Information Economy Report 2017: Digitization, Trade and Development, United Nations Conference on Trade and Development, p.
 27

-&lt;sup>2Embracing the e-Commerce Revolution in Asia and the Pacific, Asian Development Bank, June 2018, p.
-4 Global e-Commerce sales surged to \$29 trillion, UNCTAD, published on March 29, 2019, available at https://unctad.org/en/pages/newsdetails.aspx?OriginalVersionID=2034, last accessed on April 28, 2019
+2Embracing the e-Commerce Revolution in Asia and the Pacific, Asian Development Bank, June 2018, p.
+4 3Global e-Commerce sales surged to \$29 trillion, UNCTAD, published on March 29, 2019, available at https://unctad.org/en/pages/newsdetails.aspx?OriginalVersionID=2034, last accessed on April 28, 2019